School integration in the United States: University of Alabama 1956/1963

-In 1956, Autherine Lucy was able to attend the University of Alabama upon court order after a three year court battle.
-According to the National Museum of African American History and Culture, “There were no incidents during her first two days of classes.
+In 1956, Autherine Lucy was able to attend the University of Alabama upon court order after a three-year court battle.
+According to the National Museum of African American History and Culture, "There were no incidents during her first two days of classes.
 However, that changed on Monday, February 6.
 Students mobbed her, initially shouting hate-filled epithets.
-Lucy had to be driven by university officials to her next class at the Education Library building, all the while being bombarded with rotten eggs”.
+Lucy had to be driven by university officials to her next class at the Education Library building, all the while being bombarded with rotten eggs".
 The mobs were mostly able to freely march around campus harassing Lucy due to the police doing little to nothing to stop them.
-The University suspended Lucy “for her own protection."
-Autherine Lucy and her legal team filed a case against the University, suing them for allowing the mob to congregate, but was not able to prove that they were responsible for the mob.
+The university suspended Lucy "for her own protection."
+Autherine Lucy and her legal team filed a case against the university, suing them for allowing the mob to congregate, but was not able to prove that they were responsible for the mob.
 After losing the case the University of Alabama had legal grounds to expel Lucy for defaming the school.

-In 1963, a federal court ruled that Vivien Malone and James Hood can lawfully enroll and attend the University of Alabama.
+In 1963, a federal court ruled that Vivian Malone and James Hood could lawfully enroll and attend the University of Alabama.
 Again, the federal decision caused ripples in the state, causing conflict between the anti-integration state laws and judgements put into action by the federal judges.
-“In Alabama, the notoriously segregationist Governor George Wallace vowed to “stand in the schoolhouse door” in order to block the enrollment of a black student at the University of Alabama”.
+"In Alabama, the notoriously segregationist Governor George Wallace vowed to "stand in the schoolhouse door" in order to block the enrollment of a black student at the University of Alabama".
 He eventually did stand in the doorway of Foster Auditorium in an infamous act to preserve the segregationist way of life in the South.
-According to HISTORY, “Though Wallace was eventually forced by the federalized National Guard to integrate the university, he became prominent symbol of the ongoing resistance to desegregation."
+According to HISTORY, "Though Wallace was eventually forced by the federalized National Guard to integrate the university, he became prominent symbol of the ongoing resistance to desegregation."